 2. Internet of Things (IoT) Devices: Providing Deeper Visibility of Objects and Environmental Details.

 Without a doubt, IoT technology deserves special mention as IoT devices are becoming a major data source for supply chain visibility event data.
 Examples of IoT devices include RFID tags, GPS trackers, sensors, smart shelves, and wearables to name a few.
 Indeed, these devices enable real-time insights into the status and condition of goods in transit and at rest.
-Supply chains have used IoT technology for several decades, but due to cost and compatibility challenges this technology was not widely deployed.
-Now, things have changed.
+At the same time, IoT technology has been around for several decades, but due to cost and compatibility challenges supply chains have not widely deployed these technologies.
+However, things have changed.
 Below is a list of reasons why most, if not all, businesses should consider deploying IoT technology within their supply chains.

 So, imagine a world intertwined with smart devices everywhere, seamlessly providing total visibility to every logistics event as well as the status of every supply chain asset.
 Indeed, this is quickly becoming a reality.
 For more details on IoT supply chain visibility, see Internet Of Things Examples – Hidden Technology Automating Logistics.